 Six of Crows is the first book in the Six of Crows duology and follows six dangerous outcasts on an impossible heist.

 Ketterdam is a bustling hub of international trade where anything can be had for the right price.
 No one knows that better than criminal prodigy Kaz Brekker.
-Kaz is offered a chance at a deadly heist that could make him rich beyond his wildest dreams, but he can’t pull it off alone.
+Kaz received a chance at a deadly heist that could make him rich beyond his wildest dreams, but he can’t pull it off alone.

 2. Crooked Kingdom